 Crisis Update - Dutch Farmers Need Us: If They Fall, We're Next

-The Hague is infiltrated; shadowy networks drive 'nitrogen' farago
+The Hague is infiltrated; shadowy networks drive 'nitrogen' farrago

-As supply chains fail, the EU is forcing the Netherlands to give up its self-sufficiency.
+As supply chains fail, the EU wants the Netherlands to give up its self-sufficiency

 Nov 12, 2022